 As such the game sold very poorly.
 I could also add that the perceived decline in the genre's sales worried BlueByte who only ordered a limited run (they didn't even spend the money to include a printed manual).
 It is now something of a collector's item yet, like the similarly ignored The Neverhood, the prices it command isn't wholly unfounded.

 If you were going to compare a game to one of the best and most revered of its kind, make sure the comparison is favourable.
 Chewy: ESC from F5 does just that.
-The visuals may be under par and the mechanics may be standard adventure fare, but it hold within some incredibly funny and charming moments.
+The visuals may be under par and the mechanics may be standard adventure fare, but it holds within some incredibly funny and charming moments.

 When you first take control of Chewy, he is locked in a grimy prison aboard the Borx's spaceship (which bears a striking resemblance to the Death Star).
 You have to use your wits, and a green viscous goo, to escape.
 The puzzles, while fairly easy, use a twisted logic that will surely make you smile.
 There won't be long periods of wondering what to do next, but it makes for a fun romp.
 If you do get stuck, you'll always find clues in the cleverly scripted dialogue between characters.

 Chewy would be a welcome addition to anyone's collection.
-If your looking for a classic LucasArts style adventure, then this will definitely please you.
+If you're looking for a classic LucasArts style adventure, then this will definitely please you.
 It's not quite up there in quality or polish but this lovable pink alien filled a hole left by Day of the Tentacle quite nicely.

 To download the game, follow the link below.
 This custom installer exclusive to The Collection Chamber uses DOSBox to bring the game to modern systems.
 Manual included.
 Tested on Windows 7.